keras-team/keras/docs/templates/backend.md

     "backend": "mxnet_backend"
 }
 ```
 In order to add an external backend, it must be validated.
-A valid external backend must have the following required entires:
+A valid external backend must have the following required entries:
 ```python
 required_entries = ['placeholder', 'variable', 'function']
 ```
+If an external backend is not valid due to missing a required entry, an error will be logged notifying which entry/entries are missing.

 ----